It’s not exactly a topic to bring up during Sunday brunch, but somebody has to do it – we’re talking about the history of plumbing!

 In the 1800s, more modern plumbing innovations were made, such as developing showers and tubs, public water mains, and the first city-wide sewer system in Chicago in 1865.
 World War II created a scarcity of metals, which led to the development of plastic pipes – and we’ve been using them ever since!

-And that brings us to today!
+That brings us to today!
 Plumbing has come a long way since the early days, and we now have access to clean water and safe sewage systems.
 Here in Phoenix, 1.7 million customers are now served by the City of Phoenix Water Services Department!
 The only problem is the drought caused by the drain on the Colorado River, where we get most of our water.
 However, Parker & Sons offers efficient plumbing fixture installations to help you save water in your home.